Last updated 26th April 2019

 Already, cremation is the most popular choice of funeral.
 77% of all funerals in the UK are cremations and of these, the number that are direct is growing.
 According our latest Cost of Dying report, almost all funeral directors questioned now offer direct cremation.

 Beyond cost, there are many more reasons why people choose a direct cremation, either for themselves or for a loved one.

 - Simple and dignified - If you want the minimum of fuss, this is a simple yet dignified option.

-- Free rein - The simplicity of a direct cremation, leaves you free to organise a celebration of life or memorial service in any style or place you choose.
+- Less constraints - The simplicity of a direct cremation leaves you free to organise a separate celebration of life or memorial service in any style or place you choose.